MikeWise2718/markdowndocs/unity/unity.md

 * There is this SO question/answer: <https://stackoverflow.com/questions/21937544/working-with-the-coordinate-system-and-game-screen-in-unity-2d>

 # Editor Layout notes
 * There are game windows but only one scene window.
-New The game windows get associated with a display (can be set on the upper left), and a camera is associated with a dispaly too.
+New The game windows get associated with a display (can be set on the upper left), and a camera is associated with a display too.
 That is how it is done.
 Input goes to only one game window though, not sure which one.
 * To create a new window, you create a new tab in an old window, and then drag it to a new location.
 Can even be detached from the application, so on another screen.
 * You can grab the tag of a game window and drag it to another window in the layout,or even to a new place in the same window, which will cause it to create a new window there splitting up the space.
 * This is kind of odd, but it does make it easy to do pretty much any kind of layout quickly